zhulik/pal/README.md

    - If `ToShutdown` is specified, the `Shutdown` will not be called.
    - If all services shut down successfully, `Pal.Run()` returns nil, otherwise it returns the collected errors.

+## Addition features

+### Integration with slog

+Pal can automatically inject `*slog.Logger` to your services.
+To enable this behavior call `InjectSlog()`.
+Pal will automatically add the name of service to the `component` attribute of the logger.
+Attiributes added to the injected logger can be customized by passing arguments to `InjectSlog()`.

+### Embedded healthcheck server

+Pal includes an embedded healthcheck server so you don't have to implement it yourself.
+Just call `RunHealthCheckServer(":8081", "/healthz")` and specify addr and path and the server will start on the specified addr and respond on GET requests on the specified path.
+It never responds with a body and does not add any headers beyound the default ones.
+It may return one of 4 status codes:

+- **200** - all services are healthy
+- **404** - wronng path requested
+- **405** - wrong HTTP method is used
+- **500** - one or more services are unhealthy

 ## Best practices

 To get the most out of Pal, follow these best practices: